mipops/dvrescue/docs/_sections/installation.md

 <details markdown="1">

+<blockquote>Note that in order to capture dv, **you will need a dual boot of Windows/Ubuntu.
+Capture is not currently supported in the GUI**, but with a dual boot should be functional in both the dvrescue command line interface and through dvcapture in vrecord.</blockquote>

 ## Installing DVRescue

 You can install either the GUI version of the program or the Command Line Interface (CLI) <a href="https://mediaarea.net/DVRescue" target="_blank">directly from MediaArea.</a>